ActiveNick/HoloBot/README.md

 ## Acknowledgments
 I want to offer special thanks to the following people who have helped me in building this project:
-- [Jarez Bienz](https://github.com/jbienzms), for the Text-to-Speech component that he wrote for the HoloToolkit for Unity, and for his help in integrating my UWP Bot Framework code into Unity.
+- [Jarez Bienz](https://github.com/jbienzms), for the Text-to-Speech component that he wrote for the Mixed Reality Toolkit for Unity, and for his help in integrating my UWP Bot Framework code into Unity.
 - [Kat Haris](https://github.com/KatVHarris), for her awesome Unity skills and helping me with audio sources triggers.
 - Vanessa Arnauld & Sara Nagy, for being incredible holographic "enablers" :)
-- The whole Microsoft Holographic Academy team & mentors - especially Pat - for their awesome training, resources, patience and help.
+- The whole Microsoft Mixed Reality Academy team & mentors - especially Pat - for their awesome training, resources, patience and help.

 ## Follow Me
 * Twitter: [@ActiveNick](http://twitter.com/ActiveNick)